Citation, DOI & article data

-Patients are usually asymptomatic, and porcelain gallbladder is found incidentally on plain abdominal radiographs, sonograms, or CT images.
+Patients are usually asymptomatic, and porcelain gallbladder is usually found incidentally on plain abdominal radiographs, ultrasound, or CT images.

 On ultrasound, the gallbladder demonstrates echoes and posterior dense shadowing, with usually poor delineation of the gallbladder wall itself.
 This could be mistaken for gas in the gallbladder wall (emphysematous cholecystitis).

 The appearance of porcelain gallbladder on both radiography and CT are pathognomonic, demonstrating a thin layer of mineralization outlining the gallbladder wall.

 Because of MRI's inferior ability to detect calcification, relative to CT, it does not play a significant role in imaging the condition.

 Based on early studies which revealed a high association between porcelain gallbladder and gallbladder adenocarcinoma (22-30% of porcelain gallbladders developing gallbladder adenocarcinoma 3), cholecystectomy has been routinely performed when a porcelain gallbladder is identified.

 More recent studies have cast some doubt on the association, and the risk of gallbladder cancer associated with calcification of the wall may be as low as 5-7% 1,4.

 There is no accepted follow-up interval, but the annual incidence of developing gallbladder cancer is likely to be <1% per year, and CT follow-up is likely to be unhelpful 4.